Kirti1402/neoG-markTweleve-funWithTriangle/README.md

 ## neoG-markTwelev- Fun with Triangle
     * Take three angle input from user and check if the input's make triangle of not.
     * Calculating Hypotenuse
-    * Calculating area of triangle from user inputs traingle base and triangle height.
+    * Calculating area of triangle from user inputs triangle base and triangle height.
     * Quiz on triangle where each correct answer will increment the score.

 ## Technology Used: